colonetti/bruc/README.md

 # bruc
 # (Br)azilian (u)nit (c)ommitment

 Real unit-commitment data is hard to come by.
 System operators are generally secretive about the data used for building their unit-commitment (UC) problems.
-Even when data is available, it is sometimes difficult to read, specially if one is not deeply familiar with the data-format used and the problem itself.
+Even when data is available, it is sometimes difficult to read, especially if one is not deeply familiar with the data-format used and the problem itself.

 As a consequence of this lack of real data, researchers usually resort to synthetic systems, which might not accurately represent the difficulties of a real UC.